HRH The Prince of Wales with Mental Health Advocate Ben West and YAB member Amelia

 We also began contributing data insights to the Department of Health and Social Care National Suicide Prevention Strategy Advisory Group.

-2023 - Expanding impact
+2023 - Expanding Impact in new populations

 We launched a prisons service with Serco and expanded Google OneBox to eating disorders.